davidlcassidy/travel-wallet/README.md

 flier miles, hotel/rental car points, and credit cards all in one location.
 Travel Wallet also monitors all of these items and provides helpful notifications to its users.

-Finally, after the initial instalation, Travel Wallet never connects to the internet and functions completely offline.
+Finally, after the initial installation, Travel Wallet works completely offline.
 Along with the superior privacy implications of preventing user data from ever leaving the device, this also makes Travel Wallet an ideal travel app for any world traveler.